Jessica organised a bake sale and coffee morning to raise funds and awareness of ovarian cancer:

 Melt the butter/margarine, syrup and chocolate in a pan over a low heat.
 Stir to mix the ingredients together.

-Take the bowl off the heat and stir in the biscuits, raisins and extras.
+Take the bowl off the heat and stir in the biscuits, raisins and any extras.

 Spoon the mixture into the tin.
-Press down on the mixture using a potato masher to make the surface level.
+Press down on the mixture to make the surface level.

 Leave it to cool, then put the mixture in the fridge for one to two hours until it has completely set.